namaste1337/Juntos-Mobile/README.md

 **Command Line Tools**

-The Android SDK is required by React Native as the build tool to generate a binary known as an APK(Similar to a .exe or .dmg), it also host a variety of tools that allow for the installing, debugging, and monitoring of your application.
+The Android Command Line tools are required by React Native as the build tool to generate a binary known as an APK(Similar to a .exe or .dmg), it also host a variety of tools that allow for the installing, debugging, and monitoring of your application.

 1. To get started with the Android SDK you will need to download the command line tools from the Android Developer website, please use the following link: